joyboyreturns/vincent.github.io/_posts/2025-06-17-windows-hello-not-working-dark.md

 # Windows Hello in the Dark: The Security Trade-off

-In April 2025, Microsoft patched a spoofing vulnerability in Windows Hello by requiring both color and infrared cameras for facial authentication.
-This deliberate security enhancement means that in truly dark rooms—where standard webcams can’t see—you’ll now need an external light source to unlock your PC.

-Previously, Hello relied on IR sensors alone to map your face in low light.
-Now, without a visible-light camera feed, the system refuses to proceed.
-While inconvenient for some, this dual-sensor requirement guards against photo- or mask-based spoofing.
+In April 2025, Microsoft released a patch that stops Windows Hello face recognition from working in complete darkness.
+After a spoofing vulnerability was discovered, the system now **requires both IR and visible-light cameras** to authenticate—meaning no light, no unlock.

 ---

 ## Quick Workarounds to Restore Dark-Room Unlock

 1. **Disable Your Webcam**
-   Open Device Manager, find your RGB webcam under “Cameras,” right-click and choose **Disable**.
-Hello will fall back to IR-only authentication—just remember to re-enable when you need video calls.
+   By turning off your RGB webcam in Device Manager, Windows Hello reverts to IR-only mode and lets you unlock in the dark—though you’ll lose camera access for video calls.
 2. **Add a Little Light**
-   A small desk lamp or your screen’s built-in illumination is often enough to satisfy the color camera without glaring.
+   A simple desk lamp or even your screen’s glow can satisfy the visible-camera requirement.
 3. **Use a Dedicated IR Webcam**
-   Consider an external IR-only webcam certified for low-light recognition; this preserves dark-room unlock without sacrificing your main camera.
+   An external IR-only cam certified for face unlock can bring back dark-room logins without blocking video apps.

 ---